German Academic Exchange Service

 Bilateral Exchange of Academics

-The programme supports research and study visits up to three months within the framework of the bilateral exchange of scientists and scholars.
+The programme supports research and study visits of up to three months within the framework of the bilateral exchange of scientists and scholars.

 Logo of the German Academic Exchange Service: A blue circle wherein is written DAAD in white capital letters.